nsang0u/amarteurs/_posts/2018-11-08-UsabilityTestingReview.md

 ![Imgur](https://i.imgur.com/BDhuH5a.jpg)

 Iris encouraged us to pursue more forms of data visualization.
-Combined with Richart's request for more statistics, we added a visualization to the large display available when clicking a "View Total Statistics" button.
+Combined with Richart's request for more statistics, we added a visualization to the large display available when clicking a "TAP" button to see exhibit-wide statistics.
 The visualization shows the total proportions of emotional responses for the entire exhibit, so users can see how people responded to the exhibit as a whole rather than just a specific piece of art.
 The visualization shows a face paritioned like a pie chart into colors and portions of a facial expression representing how people reacted.

 ![Imgur](https://i.imgur.com/Haiz3CA.jpg)